9 Ways to Make More Money on Zazzle

 Also just before a busy time, you could put your rate up before holidays such as Christmas, Easter or whenever you have noticed a jump in sales on your product.

-Some of the products have a sliding scale as you can see from the screen shot below.
+Some of the products have a sliding scale as you can see from the screenshot.
 Using this you can adjust the price as well.
 Try and select a 'tempting' price for your item.
 For example, instead of something costing $10.23 you could opt for $10.49, $10.95, or $10.99.
 This type of marketing is more acceptable to the customer.
 I believe the customer feels comfortable with these numbers and won't question it which is what you want to make the sale.

 2. Update Your Zazzle Keywords